-Project budgeting is critical to the success of any real estate development project, whether involving new construction, rehab., or the many other development opportunities available to savvy real estate entrepreneurs.
+To accurately budget for project costs is critical to the success of any real estate development project.
+Whether involving new construction, rehab., or the many other development opportunities available to savvy real estate entrepreneurs, budgeting is essential.

-The project budget includes all costs to be anticipated in completing the project as defined by the developer or builder, including an allowance for ‘contingencies’, or unanticipated expenses.
-No seasoned developer goes forward without a carefully prepared budget; and no bank lends development or construction funds absent an articulated project budget.
+The project budget includes all costs to be anticipated in completing the project.
+This will be defined by the developer or builder, including an allowance for ‘contingencies', or unanticipated expenses.
+No seasoned developer goes forward without a carefully prepared budget.
+And no bank lends development or construction funds absent an articulated project budget.

-Real estate transactions are inherently complex, involve multiple players to be successful, and take place over some period of time, typically months or even years.
-The project budget is the first round of financial summary of the probable outcome of the venture: If completed as conceived and presented, will the project prove successful, will it be ‘profitable’ to all involved (entrepreneur, investors, and lenders alike )?
+Real estate transactions are inherently complex, involve multiple players to be successful.
+The process will take place over some period of time, typically months or even years.
+The project budget is the first round of financial summary of the probable outcome of the venture.
+If completed as conceived and presented, will the project prove successful, will it be ‘profitable’ to all involved (entrepreneur, investors, and lenders alike)?

-In our Urban Rehabber budgeting workshops we prepare a “pro forma” project budget, incorporating all the known facts concerning a project: Hard Costs, Soft Costs, allowance for “surprises”, and probable outcomes based on our analysis.
-In the end, your objective is to determine the Profitability of your venture and establish Benchmarks for gauging your prospects for Success.
+In our Urban Rehabber budgeting project costs workshops we prepare a “pro forma” project budget, incorporating all the known facts concerning a project.
+These include Hard Costs, Soft Costs, allowance for “surprises”, and probable outcomes based on our analysis.
+In the end, your objective is to estimate the profitability of your venture and establish benchmarks for determining your prospects for Success.

 What's included in a Project Budget?

-Putting together a project budget is the first and most important step an entrepreneur takes in assessing the viability of any business venture.
+Developing project cost budgets is the first and most important step an entrepreneur takes in assessing the viability of any business venture.
 Some “good”(product) or service is to be offered for sale in the marketplace.
 The process is a business initiative, whether establishing a consulting or professional services firm (service), the development of computer software (product, perhaps combined with services), or the manufacture of a new “widget” (product).

-Each initiative entails the purchase of goods and/or services, and product development and production costs, and the initiation of some marketing plan designed to “bring the product to market”.
-In developing the Business Plan which will guide the enterprise organizational needs, market demand and production requirements are taken into account.
+Each initiative entails the purchase of goods and/or services and product development and production costs.
+There will also be the initiation of some marketing plan designed to “bring the product to market”.
+In developing the business plan which will guide the enterprise's organizational needs, market demand and production requirements are taken into account.

-Your Project Budget will be a clear statement of–
+Your Project Costs Budget will be a clear statement of–

 - Overall project cost